 Are you considering submitting an application for the CFAR Developmental Grant program and want guidance on developing your specific aims?

-The CFAR has initiated a monthly Think Tank meeting modeled after the reality TV program “Shark Tank,” the goal of which is to provide investigators a chance to present and get feedback on early stage ideas for CFAR developmental proposals.
-The idea is that 3 junior faculty will present the basic concepts for a proposal in 5 minutes, leaving 15 minutes for feedback on how to make the concepts into a coherent set of Specific Aims.
-It is organized so that the presenter will need to try to present their ideas concisely with the input of the senior faculty focusing on supporting and improving concept development.
+The CFAR has initiated Think Tank Sessions modeled after the reality TV program “Shark Tank,” the goal of which is to provide investigators a chance to present and get feedback on early stage ideas for CFAR developmental proposals from senior faculty.
+The idea is that each 1 hour session will be divided into three 20 minute slots where junior faculty will have the opportunity to present their basic concepts for a proposal for approximately 5 minutes, leaving 15 minutes for feedback on how to make the concepts into a coherent set of Specific Aims.
+It is organized so that each presenter will need to try to present their ideas concisely with the input of the senior faculty focusing on supporting and improving concept development.